Sabo (web series)

-Sabo is a Singaporean web series which was launched in April 2015 and hosted by Mike Kasem.
+Sabo is a Singaporean web series which was launched on 6 April 2015 and hosted by Mike Kasem.
 It is the first web series to be launched on Mediacorp interactive service Toggle, following the closure of xinmsn.
 The series is a reality hidden-camera show which pranks Mediacorp artistes and local celebs unsuspectingly.

 Victims

 Apart from episodes 7 and 9, which are rated PG13, all episodes are rated PG.